cedalion.dataclasses package

 freq_filter(fmin, fmax, butter_order=4)[source]

-Applys a Butterworth filter.
+Apply a Butterworth bandpass filter.

 Parameters: